 Okay, so I'm probably going to sound like the grumpie dude, but someone has to say it.
-Stop telling people what are the "best" programming languages to learn without giving proper guidance.
+Stop telling people what are the "best" programming languages to learn without giving proper context

-The majority of the post are based on how popular the programming language is or how good the is pay, but that does that mean is the best programming language to learn? uhmm..
+The majority of the post are based on how popular the programming language is or how good the pay is, but that does that mean "X" is the best programming language to learn? uhmm..
 NOOPEE.

-Most of those "programming languages" I have seen in those post are actually libraries or frameworks like React, Angular, Vue etc. So the author is already miss informing the reader
+Most of those "programming languages" I have seen in those post are actually libraries or frameworks like React, Angular, Vue etc. The author is already miss informing the reader

 Those articles are bad for beginners, because a lot of them don't specify what those languages are good for.
-What about if the reader wants to learn about Machine learning and "x" language used for Machine learning doesn't appear in the article, they could think that is not worth learning.
-What about if they think that "x" programming language is good for Machine learning?
+What about if the reader wants to learn about Machine learning and "x" language used for Machine learning doesn't appear in the article? they could think that "x" is not worth learning.
+What about if beginners think that "x" programming language is good for Machine learning?
 What about if they think is a backend/frontend language but they meant to learn the opposite?

 So if you are going to write about "Best programming languages to learn", be more specific.
 For example:

 "Best programming languages to learn in my experience".
-Tell us why they are the best for you, how did you use it? what kind of code you wrote etc.
+Tell us why they are the best for you, how did you use it? what kind of code you wrote, what problems you solved?

 "Best frontend/backend technologies to learn".
 Please don't say "x" because it's popular.
 Explain why!!